RojinZandi/Intel-image-classification-Hyperparametrs-Analysis-/README.md

 • If the validation accuracy does not follow training accuracy, you can increase validation split proportion.

-• Increasing number of epochs will increase the training accuracy.

 • Dropout is more suitable than L1 and L2 regularization in this neural network.

 • If during training a model, the growth of training and test accuracy is stopped, using a more complex model can help.

-• CNN models are more suggested for vision tasks, compared to MLP models

 • If the training accuracy is high, using a more complex method does not improve the result, but causes high overfitting.